Comparing ESG Ratings Agencies: MSCI, Morningstar, Bloomberg, LSEG and More

 Image of various ESG Rating providers

 Also, we still need to determine the best way to compare ESG rating providers.
 What are the key ESG benchmarks?
-True, many debate whether it is wise to seek comparisons amid different ESG rating agencies, mainly due to their considerable variances in methodology, asset classes, and global reach, but those comparisons can better highlight the relative focal points of each agency ratings approach, helping companies choose the ESG ratings that apply best to their own needs.
+True, many debate whether it is wise to seek comparisons amid different ESG rating agencies, mainly due to their considerable variances in methodology, asset classes, and global reach, but those comparisons can better highlight the relative focal points of each agency ratings approach, helping investors choose the ESG ratings that apply best to their own needs.

-With over twenty years of expertise in the financial market, Sustainalytics came up with an ESG investor risk score with underlying environmental, social and governance risk ratings.
+With over twenty years of expertise in the financial market, Morningstar ratings came up with an ESG investor risk score with underlying environmental, social and governance risk ratings.
 The risk score ranges from 100 to 0, i.e., closer to 100 is high risk (bad score, red zone) and closer to 0 is low risk (excellent score, green zone).
 The ESG Risk Score comprises two dimensions:

 • Exposure: ESG-related risk factors which can cause a potential financial risk to companies.
 It can also be considered as a company's sensitivity or vulnerability to ESG risks.